MartinMangler/martinmangler.github.io/_pages/publications.md

 permalink: /publications/
 ---

-Here is a list of my publications to date.
+Here is a list of my publications to date... coming soon!